jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

 # Plot.ly-Belly-Button-Biodiversity
 Plot.ly Homework - Belly Button Biodiversity

-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+In this Homework assignment, you will need to build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
+In this dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 Step 1: Plotly

-Use the D3 library to read in samples.json.
+First Use the D3 library to read in samples.json.

-Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+Then you will create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.